penguinjournals/ansible-101/task3/task3.md

 Database server:
 - git
-- mysql-server
+- redis-server

 We'll use apache with its default configuration and you'll have to remove original index.html and replace it with the index.php file in the folder.
+Tip: index.html is placed into /var/www/html and there has index.php to be placed too.

 If the task finishes correctly you should be able to see a web server in 10.0.0.2 and 10.0.0.3.